Overview

 The Osteoboost Belt is indicated to reduce the decline in bone strength and volumetric bone density, as assessed via CT (computed tomography) scans that were analyzed using the O.N.
 Diagnostics VirtuOst estimate of vertebral bone strength and density in postmenopausal women with osteopenia of the lumbar vertebrae or total hip as diagnosed via dual x-ray absorptiometry with a bone mineral density T-score between -1.0 and -2.49.

-• The clinical effects have only been observed for the duration of the clinical study performed to support the indications for use (1 year).
+● The clinical effects have only been observed for the duration of the clinical study performed to support the indications for use (1 year).

-• Fracture risk was not evaluated in the clinical study to support the indications for use, so it is not known how the treatment effects correlate with fracture risk.
+● Fracture risk was not evaluated in the clinical study to support the indications for use, so it is not known how the treatment effects correlate with fracture risk.

-• The clinical effects have been demonstrated only for those who used the device as indicated.
+● The clinical effects have been demonstrated only for those who used the device as indicated.

-Device Description
+Device description

 Summary

-In a 12-month triple-blind, randomized, sham-controlled clinical trial of postmenopausal women with Osteopenia, Osteoboost demonstrated a 0.48% reduction in bone strength for patients who used the device per the protocol, a statistically significant difference compared to the 2.84% reduction in bone strength for patients who used a sham, non-therapeutic version of the device per the protocol.
 The protocol required treatment a minimum of 3 days per week consistently throughout the year.
-Osteoboost also reduced loss of vertebral bone density as measured by CT scan, demonstrating a 0.29% reduction in patients who used the device, a statistically significant difference compared to the 1.97% reduction for patients who used the sham device.
+Osteoboost also reduced loss of vertebral bone density as measured by CT scan, demonstrating a 0.29% reduction in patients who used the active device, a statistically significant difference compared to the 1.97% reduction for patients who used the sham device.

 Study Design

-The primary effectiveness endpoint was a comparison of the mean percentage change in vertebral bone strength between the active treatment and sham control groups, as calculated at baseline and 12 months.
-Vertebral bone strength was calculated using VirtuOst, a software-only medical device that analyzes data in computed tomography (CT) scans to estimate bone mineral density, bone strength, and load-to-strength ratio for physician information.
-The first lumbar vertebrae (L1) volumetric CT was taken at baseline and at 12 months, from which finite element analysis was used to estimate vertebral bone strength.
-Safety was evaluated by adverse events.
-The enrolled subjects were followed for 12 months.
+The primary effectiveness endpoint was a comparison of the mean percentage change in vertebral bone strength between the active treatment and sham control groups, as calculated at 12 months (vs. baseline).
+Vertebral bone strength was calculated using VirtuOst, a software-only medical device that analyzes data in computed tomography (CT) scans to estimate bone mineral density and bone strength for physician information.

 Subject Population and Baseline Demographics